guvenc/metalbond_rs/wireshark/README.md

 2. Restart Wireshark

 3. Wireshark will now automatically decode Metalbond protocol traffic on TCP port 4711

-### Option 2: Using the Protobuf Dissector (Recommended for best results)

-1. In Wireshark, go to `Analyze > Decode As...`

-2. Add a new entry for TCP port 4711, and select "Protobuf" as the protocol

-3. In the Protobuf settings:
-   - Click "Load protobuf file" and select the `metalbond.proto` file
-   - Set message type to `metalbond.MetalbondMessage`
-   - Click "Apply"

-4. Wireshark will now decode the Metalbond protocol traffic using the protobuf definitions

 ## Capturing Metalbond Traffic